Break the Stigma… Cause Some Stigmas are Meant to be Broken (Part 1)

 · Advocate for their mental health

 At Life Start Training and First Aid, we take mental health issues very seriously.
 We are passionate about educating our students on mental health first aid in an effort to help break down that wall and to get people talking and accepting that mental illness is just like every other illness.
-In 2017, the CAS added a mental health component to their guidelines, and we couldn’t be happier.
+In 2017, the CSA added a mental health component to their guidelines, and we couldn’t be happier.

 “Whether an illness effects your heart, your leg, your brain, it’s still an illness and there should be no distinction.” - Michelle Obama